NawaMan/WorkSpace/README.md

 - **Web or App Development** – Develop directly in a browser-based IDE using `--variant codeserver`, complete with terminal and Git integration.

-- **Lightweight CLI Workflows** – Use `--variant container` for scripting, building, and testing in an isolated but fast shell environment.
+- **Lightweight CLI Workflows** – Use `--variant base` for scripting, building, and testing in an isolated but fast shell environment.

 - **GUI Development Environments** – Run full desktop IDEs or graphical tools using `--variant desktop-*`.
   Perfect for complex projects requiring a windowed environment without polluting your host.